AlexanderLapygin/dags/README.md

 - `uid-counter`
 - `uid-uuid`

-For example, you can use the `dag` module like this:
+For example, you can use the `dag` module in semi-procedural style like this:

 ```ts
 import { Dag, UUID } from '@dags/core'